websights

 • Turbulent

-The Finite Volume-based CFD solver has segregated pressure-velocity coupling that uses a proprietary variant of the SIMPLE1 algorithm to solve the Navier–Stokes equations.
 It can simulate both incompressible and compressible flow, either laminar or turbulent in a single framework.
-Turbulence is modeled using the RANS equations with the k-epsilon turbulence model for closure and proprietary wall functions for near-wall treatment.
-Subsonic supports steady-state as well as full transient analysis.
-In full transient analysis, the fluid flow is modeled in a time-accurate manner and any rotating component in the domain is solved using the sliding mesh approach.
+Turbulence is modeled using the RANS equations with the k-epsilon turbulence model for closure and proprietary wall functions for near-wall treatment that allow higher flexibility in creating the mesh near wall regions.
+Multi-purpose supports a Moving Reference Frame (MRF) rotor formulation in the steady-state as well as a full sliding mesh approach for transient analysis of rotating components.

 CFD simulation results showing flow streamlines in a centrifugal pump.